-‘Malignment’: The direction of South Africa’s foreign relations By backing Iran and ignoring other violations of international law, South Africa risks losing the moral authority that once defined its diplomacy… Ray HartleyGreg Mills March 11, 2026 Opinion·Politics 1
+‘Malignment’: the direction of South Africa’s foreign relations By backing Iran and ignoring other violations of international law, South Africa risks losing the moral authority that once defined its diplomacy… Ray HartleyGreg Mills March 11, 2026 Opinion·Politics 1

 South Africa’s hypocrisy is not just laughable – it’s Trumpian South Africa’s selective outrage is two-faced: loud at the UN on the US, silent on African strongmen.
 Pretoria keeps gambling with its credibility… Greg MillsRay Hartley January 9, 2026 Opinion·Politics